xP9nda/portfolio/docs/projects/the-ghost-in-me.md

 <br />

-I received positive feedback from my peers at college about this game, and am proud of the work I put into it, I especially like the 2D assets and tilemaps, which I created myself using Aseprite.
+The game received positive feedback from my college peers, and I'm particularly proud of the 2D assets and tilemaps I crafted using Aseprite.

 ## Showcase
 The gallery below shows some screenshots from the game.